-- Summative ELPAC Overall Score of 4 (score of 3 needed for the Summative Alternate ELPAC) - 2.
+- 1. Summative ELPAC Overall Score of 4 (score of 3 needed for the Summative Alternate ELPAC) - 2.
 Teacher Evaluation by use of the Observation Protocol for Teachers of English Learners (OPTEL) - 3.
 Parent Consultation by use of the OPTEL Parent Consultation Form - 4.
-Basic Skills Relative to Average Native English Speakers including local assessments and/or CAASPP/Smarter Balanced assessments.
+Evaluation of basic skills relative to the average performance of native English speakers of the same age, based on locally established empirical benchmarks.